-Led by Dr. Riad Hartani (author of "Tech Nomads of the Universe"), we have gone through various iterations of jump-starting and growing tech businesses over the years, witnessing a lot of the challenges on the way up, or down...primarily out of the Silicon Valley as a center of gravity, as well as various other tech hubs all over the world (Tokyo, Hong Kong, Vancouver, Seoul, Taipei, Barcelona, Singapore, etc.)....We aim at working with entrepreneurs, policy makers and technology corporations to answer some of these challenges...in its own unique way: hands-on, selective engineering and business involvement, bridge to funding and ecosystem plug-in.
+Led by Dr. Riad Hartani (author of "Tech Nomads of the Universe"), we have gone through various iterations of jump-starting and growing tech businesses over the years, witnessing a lot of the challenges on the way up, or down...primarily out of the Silicon Valley as a center of gravity, as well as various other tech hubs all over the world (Tokyo, Hong Kong, Vancouver, Seoul, Taipei, Barcelona, Singapore, Paris, etc.)....We aim at working with entrepreneurs, policy makers and technology corporations to answer some of these challenges...in its own unique way: hands-on, selective engineering and business involvement, bridge to funding and ecosystem plug-in.

 "Tech Nomads of the Universe" - Dr. Riad Hartani, Book Release - 2020 Edition